uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 and run a system based on _uhppoted-mqtt_.
 You can tailor it to fit your requirements but basically what you're aiming to create
 are:

-1. An IAM policy with the necessary permissions required to create, configure and run a Greengrass 'core' device with a _Moquette_ MQTT broker.
+1. An IAM policy with the necessary permissions required to create, configure and run a Greengrass `core` device with a _Moquette_ MQTT broker.
 2. An IAM group with the necessary policies and permissions for users needed to create and run the devices.
 3. An IAM user to use for creating, configuring and running the Greengrass devices.

-For simplicity this HOWTO creates a permanent user which can/should be deleted when no longer required.
+For simplicity this HOWTO creates a permanent user which can and should be deleted when no longer required.
 If you're familiar with creating and using temporary credentials, rather use those.

 ### Policies